GIScience/otp-raptor-experiment/README.md

 - Import the project as a Maven project or from version control (GitHub)
 - Run `mvn install`
 - Execute `Build Project` in IntelliJ
+- Reload all Maven projects (in Maven tool window)

 Now everything should compile file and tests can be run in the IDE.